Places to Visit in and around Bamburgh

-Bamburgh Castle has also been served as a film set since the 1920s and is mentioned in various films such as Macbeth (2015) starring Michael Fassbender and Marion Cotillard and the TV-series The Last Kingdom which aired on BBC Two and many others.
+Bamburgh Castle has also been served as a film set since the 1920s and is mentioned in various films such as Macbeth (2015) starring Michael Fassbender and Marion Cotillard, and the TV-series The Last Kingdom which aired on BBC Two.

 It’s open to visitors from 10am - 5pm on a daily basis from February to October and on weekends from 11am - 4:30pm during the winter season.